 Garlic, too, is a powerful antioxidant, and it also has antibacterial and antifungal qualities.
 Fruit is another ally.
 Blueberries brim with antioxidants, as do raspberries, blackberries and strawberries.
 Red grapes contain high levels of the potent antioxidants resveratrol and quercetin.
 (So, too, by extension, does red wine; in moderation, it may offer some antioxidant protection.)

 Spices and herbs are also powerful weapons in the fight against free radicals.
 Cumin, cloves, cinnamon, turmeric, mustard, ginger, oregano, basil, sage, thyme and tarragon are rife with antioxidants.
 Look for recipes that call for these, or add a dash of cinnamon, turmeric or ginger to a cup of tea.
 Green, white and black teas contain antioxidants, too, so by pairing tea with spices, you’ll get a double dose of antioxidant power.

 The vast majority of unhealthy, age-amplifying foods are processed foods.
 One of the main dangers of processed foods?
 Added sugar.

-Each year, Americans consume an average of 150 pounds of sugar per person — much of it in processed foods, says Nancy Appleton, PhD, coauthor of Suicide by Sugar (Square One, 2009).
+Each year, Americans consume an average of 150 pounds of sugar per person — much of it in processed foods, says Nancy Appleton, PhD, coauthor of Suicide by Sugar.
 And that is not good news for brain health.